Travel before baby vaccinations – do or don’t?

 Then I remembered vaccinations.
 Not the exotic far-flung kind that you need when you’re visiting the ends of the earth, but the basic set of jabs that children get at two, three and four months.
 So should we travel outside the UK before the baby’s had the full set?

-I can’t be the first person to have pondered this, but while searching the internet brings up reams of advice on vaccinations during pregnancy and taking older babies to more unusual destinations, there’s practically nothing on newborns flying to Europe.
+I can’t be the first person to have pondered this, but while searching the internet brings up reams of advice on vaccinations during pregnancy and taking older babies to more unusual destinations, not to mention how much travel vaccinations cost at Boots, there’s practically nothing on newborns flying to Europe.

 The only useful tip was on Netdoctor, with parents asking if they could take their eight-week-old to Tenerife – practically the same as my query.
 Basically yes, said the experts, as long as your baby’s healthy.
 But it didn’t address immunisation specifically.